sandrey88/goit-pythonweb-hw-012/README.md

 - 422: Validation error (invalid data format)
 - 500: Internal server error

+## Password Reset (Forgot Password)

+The application supports a secure password reset mechanism via email confirmation.

+- **Request Password Reset:**
+  - `POST /auth/request-password-reset`
+  - Body: `{ "email": "user@example.com" }`
+  - If the email exists, a reset link will be sent (valid for 30 minutes).
+  - For security, the response is always successful, regardless of whether the email is registered.

+- **Reset Password:**
+  - `POST /auth/reset-password`
+  - Body: `{ "token": "<reset_token>", "new_password": "<new_password>" }`
+  - `token` is the value from the reset link sent to your email (e.g., after clicking the link, copy the `token` query parameter).
+  - `new_password` must be at least 8 characters long.
+  - If the token is valid, the password will be updated.

+> **Note:** The reset link/token is valid for 30 minutes.
+After a successful reset, the token becomes invalid.

 ## Documentation

 Comprehensive documentation is generated using [Sphinx](https://www.sphinx-doc.org/).